 How To Take Care of Your Raw Denim Jeans

 It’s a simple rule of thumb that you should wear your raw denim jeans for 6 months before you wash them the first time.
 This will give the jeans your “signature” wear marks.
-However, there are other ways as well and as you may had read on the site earlier Thomas likes to soak his jeans before wearing.
-There’s no right or wrong just different approaches.
-What I really enjoy is to follow the process of how the fabric will change over time.
+However, there are other ways as well and there are certainly no rights or wrongs, just different approaches.
+Let’s take a look at one way to care for your raw denim.

-If you wear your jeans dry for 6 months of everyday biking, partying and dragging your jeans throw God-knows-what liquids every weekend it might become a bit disgusting.
+If you wear your jeans dry for 6 months of everyday biking, lots partying, and dragging your jeans throw God-knows-what liquids every weekend, it might become a bit disgusting.

 Even before you start wearing the jeans you have to consider how much wear you’ll put into them, the quality of the fabric, and especially what result you are aiming for.
 For my part, I usually wear my jeans 2 to 8 month

 Often the rest of the story goes that the jeans have only been worn a couple of days a week, and maybe only for a few hours each day.
 That way it may take decades to get distinctive wears.

 Another recurring discussion I’ve had with customers is the “freezer method.”
 It remains a mystery to me how below zero temperatures should be able to “kill” bacteria and thereby clean the jeans.
 Remembering what I learned in school many years ago, not all bacteria are killed by cold, and most of them thrive in moisture.

 To postpone the first wash, I mainly use the approach of airing the jeans if they have been exposed to odours from cooking or smoking.
 Also, remember that after the first wash the denim will be less dirt repellent and the jeans will therefore have to wash more often.
 I have experimented a bit for instance with dry cleaning, which has created some excellent results, but then again you cannot generalise.